jjpoo/food-randomizer/README.md

 This app displays a list of food products, allows users to see what's new every time they click a button, and select a product to see its description on the next page.

 ## Features
-Observe list of products
+- Observe list of products.
-Get a new random list
+- Get a new random list.
-See description of each food product
+- See description of each food product.

 ## Usage
 Upon launching the app, you will see a list of food products in the fandom list.